What is diabetes? 1-5

 How Is Vitamin B Deficiency and Diabetes Related?
 6-9

 B vitamins are essential cofactors and coenzymes in several metabolic pathways in your body.
 Since diabetes is a chronic metabolic disorder, it makes sense then that one can impact the other.
 Vitamin B deficiency is prevalent in people with type 1 and type 2 diabetes.
 It presents with diverse clinical manifestations, including peripheral neuropathy.
 Some B vitamins, called neurotropic B vitamins, have an important role in the central and peripheral nervous systems, which means that adequate levels of Vitamin B are crucial to keeping your nerves healthy.
-In fact, studies have shown that people with diabetes who experience peripheral neuropathy have low levels of Vitamin B. Additionally, many people with diabetes who manage their diabetes with a drug called metformin experience low levels of Vitamin B12.
-The American Diabetes Association guidelines now recommend routine evaluation for Vitamin B12 deficiency in people with diabetes who take metformin.
+In fact, studies have shown that people with diabetes who experience peripheral neuropathy have low levels of Vitamin B. Additionally, many people with diabetes who manage their diabetes with a drug for their condition experience low levels of Vitamin B12.
+The American Diabetes Association guidelines now recommend routine evaluation for Vitamin B12 deficiency in people with diabetes who take certain medication for diabetes.

 What are the causes of Diabetes?
 1

 To understand what causes diabetes, it is necessary first to know how your body normally uses glucose.

 Your pancreas releases a hormone called insulin into your bloodstream, which circulates and allows glucose to enter your body’s cells.
 This lowers the amount of glucose in your bloodstream.
 As your blood glucose level drops, so do the amount of insulin your pancreas releases.
 Glucose is a source of energy for your body’s cells which you get from the food you eat.
 It is stored in your liver, so when your glucose levels are low, like when you haven’t eaten in a while, your liver releases some stored glucose to keep your glucose level in the normal range.